 One of our most frequently asked questions is “When will we get our puppy?”
 How we wish we could answer that one for you!
 Unfortunately, we simply do not know.
 We cannot predict an exact date because even though we know the parent dogs well and know when they are expecting, the number of pups, their genders, their colors, and their coat types are unknown until a litter is actually born.
 Our Guardian Homes also need to spend a few weeks with their puppies to get to know their personalities.
 Very often families on our Waiting List are registered for more than one breed or size, so the Waiting List is constantly moving and changing based on when puppies are born that meet the criteria of a family.

-We want to make sure you're aware of something.
+We want to make sure you’re aware of something.
 The greater your flexibility, the greater the likelihood that you will be matched more quickly with a puppy.
 In other words, the more specific your desired puppy as noted on your application (male/female, colors, size, etc.), the longer it will take for that exact pup to be born.
-Remember, you are more than welcome to update your preferences with us!
-Simply email us at email@example.com and we will be glad to make those changes to your application.
+Remember, you are more than welcome to update your preferences!
+Simply log into your account to update your preferences and your changes will be automatically updated to reflect your new preferences for our Matching Team.

 What To Do While You’re Waiting